nafe/oopsla13/3-blelloch/README.txt

 > ../scripts/staged.py --op=or --width=32 4

+If running on Windows, it may be better to run the script like this, so that the script will run in your current shell:

+> python ../scripts/staged.py --op=or --width=32 4

 Expected output will look something like:
 # stage,                  clang,  opt,    bugle,  vcgen,  boogie, total,  verified
 0004-or-race-biacc-uint,  0.110,  0.016,  0.025,  0.824,  6.188,  7.162,  PASS